We get lots of questions regarding guitars, gear and mixing. Here’s our deal in the hope that it helps you in some way.

 On the electric side, well, we have another Godin … the 5th Avenue Kingpin II.
 This instrument is a semi hollow body arch top that has a very acoustic feel to it.
 In fact, it feels more like an acoustic on the neck side than you might imagine it should.
 The pegs aren’t overly fancy, and it is not overly ornate.
 It is not a fast guitar either.
 Out of the box the action is rather high.
 Yet the Kingpin II is incredibly warm, with a rich tonal quality that is hard to find.
 Godin chose a non-glossy, non-laminate finish which makes the top wood resonate the way an aged vintage piece would.
 This is a pretty serious guitar (less the glitz), which quite frankly is preferable considering the sound quality it produces.

-Staying with the electrics, next up and newest is the D’Angelico Excel, which is a double cutaway semi-hollow body.
-With a thin light body, gorgeous trans-black finish and infamously featured art deco hardware, the D’Angelico is built to play all night long.
+Staying with the electrics, next up and newest is the D’Angelico Excel, which is a single cutaway semi-hollow body.
+With a thin light body, gorgeous natural finish and infamously featured art deco hardware, the D’Angelico is built to play all night long.
 We compared it to the Ibanez GB10 (which is visually and tonally superb), yet the D’Angelico seems more versatile on the rhythm side.

 For acoustic, we use an Ovation.
 Not just any run of the mill Ovation, mind you.
 Our primary acoustic is a 34 year old Custom Legend.
 Beautifully ornate with abalone dressing, the age of this instrument transformed it into a real legend with legendary sound.
 Ovation also built its reputation on building very versatile guitars, and their higher end models do not disappoint.

 Our newest acoustic is the Taylor 214 CE Grand Concert, a very tonally sweet instrument.